Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: Results and Discussions

+Through DFT simulations, we have shown that the modified Cu surface bands in Cu/CO systems can be well described by the muffin-tin model.
+Here, based on the muffin-tin and TB models, we then illustrate that such Cu/CO systems do host a $p_{x,y}$ honeycomb electron lattice.

-We first give the calculated energy bands in Fig. \ref{fig3}.
-In Fig. \ref{fig3} (a), we plot the energy bands got from the muffin-tin model with plane wave method.
-The lowest two bands (cyan lines) are from the $s$ orbitals, which are similar to the bands of graphene.
-This is just the reason why this artificial structure is named ``artificial graphene"\cite{park2009making}.
+The surface bands calculated by muffin-tin model are plotted in Fig.~\ref{fig4} (a).
+Here, to demonstrate, we use an ideal set of parameters for the muffin-tin model, $U_{\textrm{CO}}=9$ eV and $d=0.5$ nm.
+As discussed in former literature~\cite{ma2017orbital,slot2018experimental}, the lowest two bands (cyan lines) are from the $s$ orbitals, which are similar to the bands of graphene.
+This is just the reason why this artificial structure is named as ``artificial graphene"~\cite{park2009making}.
 We are interested in the upper four bands (blue lines).
 Actually, the four bands here are from the $p_{x,y}$ orbitals on the honeycomb lattice.
-To illustrate this point, we use the TB model in Eq. \eqref{hamiltonian} to fit the $p$-orbital energy bands in Fig. \ref{fig3} (b).
+To prove this point, we use the TB model in Eq.~\eqref{hamiltonian} to fit the $p$-orbital energy bands in Fig.~\ref{fig4} (b).
 The red dashed lines are the results of TB model, and we also replot the $p$ bands from muffin-tin potential model (blue lines) as a comparison.
-We see that the $p$ bands got from the TB model coincide well with that from the muffin-tin potential model, especially in the low energy region.
-The fitted parameters of the TB model are : $t_{\parallel}=0.49$ eV, $t_{\perp}=0.15$ eV and $\varepsilon_p=1.77$ eV.
+We see that the $p$ bands got from the TB model coincide well with that from the muffin-tin potential model in the low energy region.
+The fitted parameters of the TB model are : $t_{\parallel}=0.49$ eV, $t_{\perp}=0.15$ eV and $\varepsilon_p=1.2$ eV.
 At high energy, there is an obvious discrepancy.
 There are two reasons.
-One is due to the anisotropy of the confinement potential as mentioned in last section, which has been ignored in the TB model.
+One is due to the anisotropy of the confinement potential as mentioned in the last section, which has been ignored in the TB model.
 It does not obviously influence the $s$ bands, but can not be completely ignored for the $p$ bands.
 The other is due to hybridization between the $p$ orbitals and the states with higher energy.
-In the CO/Cu system, the surface states with higher energy are more like nearly free electrons, for which the orbital picture and TB model do not work well.
+Since the confine potential is finite, the surface states at higher energy here are more like that of nearly free electrons, for which the orbital picture and TB model do not work.